Persistence-like distance on Tamarkin's category and symplectic displacement energy: Introduction

 \subsection{Organization}

 This paper is structured as follows.
-In \pref{sec:preliminaries}, we recall some basics of the microlocal sheaf theory.
-In \pref{sec:Tamarkin}, we review results of \cite{Tamarkin, GKS, GS14} on Tamarkin's separation theorem and sheaf quantization of Hamiltonian isotopies. \pref{sec:displacement-energy} is the main part of the paper.
-First, we introduce the translation distance $d_{\cD(M)}$ on Tamarkin's category and prove \pref{thm:introdist}.
-Then we show \pref{thm:intromainenergy} and give some examples and applications.
+In \cref{sec:preliminaries}, we recall some basics of the microlocal sheaf theory.
+In \cref{sec:Tamarkin}, we review results of \cite{Tamarkin, GKS, GS14} on Tamarkin's separation theorem and sheaf quantization of Hamiltonian isotopies. \cref{sec:displacement-energy} is the main part of the paper.
+First, we introduce the translation distance $d_{\cD(M)}$ on Tamarkin's category and prove \cref{thm:introdist}.
+Then we show \cref{thm:intromainenergy} and give some examples and applications.